 I also personally like the Weekly Business Report for competitive reasons – how did I do last week?
 How can I do better?
 It’s great to see those weekly earnings increase from week to week depending on what new strategies I’ve implemented.

-Pros and Cons of Using Moves
+Pros and Cons of Using Moves Financial

 Even if you decide against getting a cash advance, you’re not out anything if you just want to sign up and poke around a bit.

-It would also be nice if the Moves app could have more features that would benefit drivers—such as tracking mileage for all of the apps you’re using as a gig worker, show a snapshot of average earnings across all of the platforms.With time, I wouldn’t be surprised though if these features were added to the platform.
+It would be nice if the Moves app could have more features that would benefit drivers—such as tracking mileage for all of the apps you’re using as a gig worker, show a snapshot of average earnings across all of the platforms.With time, I wouldn’t be surprised though if these features were added to the platform.

-Who is Moves Good for?
+Who is Moves Financial Best For?

-Moves is good for gig workers who want to get ahead financially, really understand and track their earnings, and for those who might need a business cash advance in the future (again, always better to be prepared than surprised.)
+Let’s not forget, Moves is also perfect for those who might need a business cash advance in the future (again, always better to be prepared than surprised.)

 - Time-sensitive car repairs – emergencies happen, and repeated emergencies happen too!
 Two years ago, I had two $1,000 back-to-back emergencies with my car (yes, two)… for times like these, Moves can come in handy.

-- ERC fees – Gig workers are eligible for $7,000 employee retention credit but you do need to pay a tax preparer to help you apply, and Moves can come in handy to cover the fee if you don’t have all of the money upfront.
+- ERC fees – Gig workers are eligible for $7,000 employee retention credit, but you do need to pay a tax preparer to help you apply, and Moves can come in handy to cover the fee if you don’t have all of the money upfront.